crytic/building-secure-contracts/development-guidelines/token_integration.md

 ### ERC common risks
 ERC-721 contracts are exposed to the following risks when implementing:

 - [ ] **The onERC721Received callback cannot be exploited.** External calls in the transfer functions can lead to reentrancies.
-- [ ] **Mint safely transfer an NFT to a smart contract**.
-While minting is not part of this standard, if there is a function to mint, it should properly handle minting new tokens to a smart contract (similarly to `safeTransferFrom`) to avoid loss of assets.
+- [ ] **Minting safely transfer an NFT to a smart contract**.
+If there is a function to mint, it should properly handle minting new tokens to a smart contract (similarly to `safeTransferFrom`) to avoid loss of assets.
+- [ ] **Burning clears approvals**.
+If there is a function to burn, it should clear previous approvals.